StudentRND/Policies/searches.md

 # When to Conduct a Search

 You MUST only conduct a search when you have a reasonable suspicion that (a) an attendee has a stolen item, and (b) a search of the attendee's belongings will turn up the stolen item.
+You MUST have pre-approval from StudentRND's Policy Team for a search.

+"Reasonable suspicion" follows the US Government's definition, which means having "specific and articulable facts ... taken together with rational inferences from those facts."
+It must be more than a suspicion or a hunch.

 You MUST NOT conduct a "blanket" search of all attendees, or of a group of attendees.